Green Eggs and Ham – Facing Future Technology and AI Like an Adult

 There are many reasons to suspect that the “we will live alongside indifferent AGI tomorrow just as squirrels live alongside indifferent humans today” premise is likely flawed:

-I’m not certain of how AGI will act or behave, but I feel close to sure that if it be AGI at all, most of it’s aims and activities will be beyond our comprehension, and that most of these vastly posthuman goals will (rightly) not involve much concern for us at all.
+I’m not certain of how AGI will act or behave, but I feel close to sure that if it is AGI at all, most of its aims and activities will be beyond our comprehension, and that most of these vastly posthuman goals will (rightly) not involve much concern for us at all.

 Denying i-Risk implies assuming: